 - right to modification – you have the right to request the modification of any personal non-public data we hold on you if it is incorrect or incomplete;

 - right of portability – you may ask us to forward to you the personal data we hold on you and which is portable at law in a structured, commonly used and machine-readable format or to transmit that data to another data controller, where it is technically feasible to do so

 - right to erasure – you have the right to request the removal of your personal data, which shall be deleted, unless there is a legal requirement or reason for us to continue processing or storing it;

 - right to restrict processing – you have a right to restrict or withdraw consent to the processing of your personal data.
 In such cases we are permitted to store your data, but not to process it further unless there is a legal requirement or reason for us to continue processing it;

 - right to object to processing for specific reasons at law, being the following: processing based on legitimate interests or the performance of a task in the public interest or in the exercise of official authority, direct marketing, including profiling to the extent that it is related to such marketing activities, processing for scientific or historical research purposes or for the purpose of statistics; and you have the right to file a complaint with supervisory authorities if your information has not been processed in compliance with GDPR.

-For any requests in furtherance to the above, please contact us on firstname.lastname@example.org .
-We shall endeavor to reply at the very earliest and deal with your request by not later than 30 days from receipt by us of your request.
+For any requests in furtherance, please contact us at firstname.lastname@example.org.
+We shall endeavor to reply at the very earliest and deal with your request no later than 30 days from receipt of your request.